SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 6.02 Election and Term of Office

 The officers shall be elected by secret written ballot by affirmative vote of majority of directors, annually by and from the Board at the meeting of the Board held immediately after the annual meeting of the members or as soon thereafter as conveniently may be done.
-Each officer may hold office until the first regular meeting of the Board following the annual meeting of the members or until his successor shall have been elected and shall have qualified.
+Each officer may hold office until the first regular meeting of the Board following the annual meeting of the members or until a successor shall have been elected and shall have qualified.
 A vacancy in any office may be filled by the Board for the unexpired portion of the term.

 SECTION 6.03 President